dotnet/docs-maui/docs/android/deployment/publish-google-play.md

 1. Create your app in Google Play Console.
 For more information, see [Create your app in Google Play Console](#create-your-app-in-google-play-console).
 1. Setup your app in Google Play Console.
 For more information, see [Setup your app in Google Play Console](#setup-your-app-in-google-play-console).
 1. Ensure your app uses the correct package format.
 For more information, see [Ensure correct package format](#ensure-correct-package-format).
-1. Upload to Google Play from Google Play Console.
-For more information, see [Upload to Google Play from Google Play Console](#upload-to-google-play-from-google-play-console).
+1. Build and sign your app in Visual Studio, and then distribute it through Google Play Console.
+For more information, see [Distribute your app through Google Play Console](#distribute-your-app-through-google-play-console).

 Then, subsequent versions of your app can be published through Visual Studio with the following process:

 1. Provide Google API access to your Google Play Developer account.
 For more information, see [Provide Google API access to your Google Play Developer account](#provide-google-api-access-to-your-google-play-developer-account).
-1. Upload to Google Play through Visual Studio.
-For more information, see [Upload to Google Play from Visual Studio](#upload-to-google-play-from-visual-studio).
+1. Build and sign your app in Visual Studio, and then distribute it through Visual Studio.
+For more information, see [Distribute your app through Visual Studio](#distribute-your-app-through-visual-studio).

 ## Create a Google Play Developer account